snipe/snipe-it/installation/configuration.md

 'url'=> 'http://www.yourserver.com',
 ```

+**This value should begin with the protocol (http:// or https://), as reflected in the example above.**

 You should also change your secret key here from `Change_this_key_or_snipe_will_get_ya` to a random 32 character string.
 If you prefer to have your key randomly generated, run the `php artisan key:generate` command from the application root a little later in this process.

 -----